openthread/ot-docs/site/en/reference/cli/concepts/tcp.md

 Use the `tcp init` command to initialize the TCP module to begin TCP communication.
-The TCP module can then perform many functions, such as listening for incoming connections using the example TCP listener provided by the `udp` CLI.
+The TCP module can then perform many functions, such as listening for incoming connections using the example TCP listener provided by the `tcp` CLI.
 If you want to deinitialize the example TCP listener and the example TCP endpoint, you can issue the `tcp deinit` command.